SimonFJ20/courses/compiler/chapter_6.md

 The design decisions of a virtual machine, ie. how it runs and how the program should be, is called the architecture.

+When running a program, we often need features which operate *outside of* the program.
+An example is the builtin functions in chapter 4.
+These functionalities are called the *runtime*.
+The runtime is typically implemented to a certian degree in the virtual machine.
+In that sense the VM also functions as an interface between the program and the host computer.

+## 6.5 Types

+All values in a program, are of certain types (value types).
+The type determines how the value is handled, eg. `+` operator on two integers is addition, while the same operator on two strings is concatenation.
+Types in a program are either known in advance *at compiletime* or is first known when the program runs *at runtime*.
+The evaluator implemented in chapter 4 would figure out the types as the evaluation went along, this was an example of determining types at runtime, also called *dynamic typing*.
+When all types are determined in compiletime, this is called *static typing*.
+The language implemented thus far offer the programmer no way of explicitly specifying types for variables or functions.

+There are three important factors in the decision of using either *static* or *dynamic* typing.

+The first is language design and developer experience.
+Types may both help the programmer in writing clear and correct programs, but may also hinder them, because the amount of work to be done is larger, when everything requires a determined type.

+The second factor pertains to target, runtime and performance.
+A program can only be compiled down to and run at a certain level without types being determined.
+With types predetermined, we can determine the size of values and which operations to execute, without we need to run the program to figure these things out.
+The lower we can compile a program before execution, the less the theoretical overhead.
+The higher level the program is at runtime, the bigger the *runtime* need to be theoretically.

+The third factor is about effort.
+Static types require more tooling, eg. parsing types and type checking.

+We could also delve into type annotations in dynamically typed languages and runtime compilation and optimizations in JIT compilers to explain languages like Typescript, but that's beyond this course.